kartikkkandpal/Mausam360/README.md

 ## 🖥️ Dashboard Overview

 - Search for any city to view its weather
+- **Click the location icon to instantly get weather for your current location**
 - See current conditions and daily forecast
 - Analyze temperature trends in a responsive chart
 - All data updates in real-time